AnushaGoel/Owncloud_Docker/README.md

 Requirements for this:-

-1) Firstly,operating system-RedHat 8
+  1)Firstly,operating system-RedHat 8

   2)Secondly,Install docker on it

   3)Third,download docker-compose